neondatabase/website/content/docs/guides/prisma.md

 ### Connection pooling with Prisma Migrate

-Prior to Prisma v5.10, attempting to run Prisma Migrate commands, such as `prisma migrate dev`, with a pooled connection causes the following error:
+Prior to Prisma ORM 5.10, attempting to run Prisma Migrate commands, such as `prisma migrate dev`, with a pooled connection causes the following error:

 ```text
 Error undefined: Database error